hav4ik/hav4ik.github.io/articles/_drafts/2023-08-01-learning-to-rank.md

 The downside of Intervention Harvesting is that it requires a lot of historical data, which is not always available.
 Also, it requires minimal shift in the query distribution between rankers and over time, and no shift of the document relevance over time.
 Moreover, if there is not enough variety in the historical data (i.e. between rankers), the estimated position bias may be inaccurate.

+{% comment %}
+TODO: write more detailed explanation of Intervention Harvesting, as this is a very important paper published by Google and tested on both ArXiv and Google Drive search data.
+{% endcomment %}

 <a name="dual-learning-algorithm">